-While many of the consequences parents come up with for their kids don’t work (because they’re really disguised punishment), there are times when a logical consequence is an effective way to teach a child a lesson and lead him toward better behavior.
+While many of the consequences parents come up with for their kids don’t work (because they’re really disguised punishment), there are select times when a logical consequence is an effective way to teach a child a lesson and lead him toward better behavior.

 - It’s related to the situation.
 For example, after a child draws on a wall with a crayon, a related consequence would be that he has to clean the crayon marks off the wall.